adityaponnada/adityaponnada.github.io/_pages/projects.md

         MixWILD: Interactive mixed-effects modeling
       </p>
       <p markdown="1" style="margin: 0;">
-        What if we could create statistical models without code?
-Created an open-source tool for mixed-effects modeling of intensive longitudinal data (e.g., real-world experience sampling surveys).
-It provides a no-code interface, enabling researchers without programming expertise to perform complex multilevel analyses.
-Now adopted in conferences and workshops, MixWILD makes advanced statistical modeling more accessible.
+        What if we could build statistical models without coding?
+MixWILD is an open-source, no-code tool for mixed-effects modeling of intensive longitudinal data, such as real-world experience sampling surveys.
+It lets researchers analyze complex, multilevel behavioral data without programming, making it easier to uncover patterns in human behavior.
+MixWILD is now used in conferences and workshops, helping bring advanced statistical modeling to a wider audience of behavioral and data scientists.
 [Try it here](https://reach-lab.github.io/MixWildGUI/)
       </p>
     </div>
   </div>